amplitude/Amplitude-JavaScript/README.md

 };
 ```

+In the case that `optOut` is true, then no event will be logged, but the callback will be called.
+In the case that `batchEvents` is true, if the batch requirements `eventUploadThreshold` and `eventUploadPeriodMillis` are not met when `logEvent` is called, then no request is sent, but the callback is still called.
+In these cases, the callback will be called with an input status of 0 and response 'No request sent'.

 ### Init Callbacks ###
 You can also pass a callback function to init, which will get called after the SDK finishes its asynchronous loading. *Note: no values are passed to the init callback function*: